What is Milorganite

 Can I use Milorganite for my vegetable garden?

-Yes, Milorganite is an excellent and safe fertilizer for all plants that grow outdoors, including vegetables.
-The slow-release organic nitrogen feeds plants evenly and gradually, without interfering with flowering and fruit development.
+Yes, Milorganite is an excellent and safe fertilizer for all plants that grow outdoors, including vegetables when used as directed.
+The slow release organic-nitrogen feeds plants evenly and gradually, without interfering with flowering and fruit development.
 This nurtures the roots, which in turn develop more robust yields.
 Other fertilizers force unnecessary top growth, which makes for skinny plants with reduced yields.

-Synthetic fertilizers are “fast food”, best known for being fast-acting once they are watered in.
+Synthetic "regular" fertilizers are “fast food”, best known for being fast-acting once they are watered in.
 Synthetics are manufactured chemically with high burn and leaching potential.
-Organic fertilizers are “slow food” and obtain their nutrients from natural sources.
+Organic fertilizers are “slow food” and obtain their nutrients from natural sources including microbes, organic waste, and other similar materials.
 Organic fertilizers build the soil structure, feeding plants slowly over a longer period of time.
 Organic fertilizers contain no chemical salts, which can burn vegetation.